MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-management-and-monitoring.md

 - Configure two connection monitors in [Azure Network Watcher](/azure/network-watcher/network-watcher-monitoring-overview) to monitor connectivity.

-  - [Configure the first connection monitor](/azure/network-watcher/connection-monitor-create-using-portal) between an Azure-based resource and an Azure VMware Solution based VM.
+  - [Configure the first Connection Monitor](/azure/network-watcher/connection-monitor-create-using-portal) between an Azure-based resource and an Azure VMware Solution-based VM.
 This monitor lets you see the availability and performance of the network connection between Azure and Azure VMware Solution over ExpressRoute.
-  - [Configure the second connection monitor](/azure/network-watcher/connection-monitor-create-using-portal) between an on-premises based VM and an Azure VMware Solution based VM.
+  - [Configure the second Connection Monitor](/azure/network-watcher/connection-monitor-create-using-portal) between an on-premises-based VM and an Azure VMware Solution-based VM.
 This monitor lets you see the availability and performance of network connections between on-premises and Azure VMware Solution over ExpressRoute Global Reach.

 ## Guest workload management and monitoring